Bentleyj/BeyondPhotography/README.md

 ### Day 13

 Today I did just one simple effect because we're busy at work.
 Did the swirl effect from pages 44 and 45.
 I could get some really fun effects and this is an example of a really basic but effective "trigonometric" effect.

+### Day 14

+Today I tackled the Oil painting effect from page 46 and 47.
+I think this one has come off really really well.
+I almost gave uop on it at first because I thought it would be too complicated but instead of giving up I persevered and ended up recreating the effect with my own histogram algorithm.
+My algorithm may not be perfect but I think it's pretty clear.
+Unfortunately at the moment it only works efficiently with a Black and White image.
+I would have to create a much large 3D histogram for all the colors which I think would be extremely inefficient.
+Black and white will have to do for now!